 When this ring of muscle does not close all the way, stomach contents can leak back into the esophagus.
 This is called reflux or gastroesophageal reflux.
 Reflux may cause symptoms.
 Harsh stomach acids can also damage the lining of the esophagus.

 Heartburn and gastroesophageal reflux can be brought on or made worse by pregnancy.
 Symptoms can also be caused by certain medicines, such as:

 Talk to your doctor if you think one of your medicines may be causing heartburn.
 Never change or stop taking a medicine without first talking to your doctor.

 Less common symptoms are:

 Symptoms may get worse when you bend over or lie down, or when you eat.
 Symptoms may also be worse at night.

 Exams and Tests

-You may not need any tests if your symptoms are not severe.
+You may not need any tests if your symptoms are mild.

 A positive stool occult blood test may diagnose bleeding that is coming from the irritation in the esophagus, stomach, or intestines.

-You may use over-the-counter antacids after meals and at bedtime, although they do not last very long.
+You may use over-the-counter antacids after meals and at bedtime, although the relief may not last very long.
 Common side effects of antacids include diarrhea or constipation.